-- If records are subpoenaed by a court of law, we will first work to obtain a signed authorization to release form from the client.
-Therapists will release only the minimum relevant and necessary information.
-If a client or his/her attorney objects to the release of records, the therapist or the client's attorney may file a motion to quash the subpoena on the basis of protection of client-therapist privilege and the client's privacy.
-Peaceful Waters’ number one code of ethics is to “do no harm” and makes every effort possible to protect client information and content of sessions.
+- If records are subpoenaed by a court of law, we will first work to obtain a signed authorization/release form from the client.
+Our providers will release only the minimum relevant and necessary information.
+If a client objects to the release of records, the provider or the client's attorney may file a motion to quash the subpoena on the basis of protection of client-therapist privilege and the client's privacy.
+Peaceful Waters’ number one code of ethics is to “do no harm”, and we make every effort possible to protect client information and content of sessions.

 **Peaceful Waters also stores client data and notes in a HIPAA compliant database.

 Length of therapy can vary depending on your specific needs and circumstances.
 Some people come to therapy with a specific issue or concern, and brief solution-focused therapy may be the right fit.
 This can last anywhere from six to eight sessions.
 Some people come to therapy to explore issues that seem to run a little deeper.
 They might engage in therapy for several months or even years.